 Where Are You Now?

 Your knowledge, skills and experience count as a resource.
-If you have investment skills, you may set very different investment goals than if you’re very low on the learning curve.
+If you have investment skills, you may set very different investment goals than if you are very low on the learning curve.
 A track record of business or investment achievements might indicate likely success in the future.

 Consider the common error made by gambling addicts.
 They may start with a stake and a goal to win a certain amount.
-They lose some money and then adjust their goal to win back what they’ve lost and still achieve the original goal.
+They lose some money and then adjust their goal to win back what they have lost and still achieve the original goal.